An introduction to Photoshop photo editing.

 How to edit a photo in Photoshop.

-Learning to use Photoshop can be a lifelong endeavor.
+Learning to use Photoshop can be a lifelong endeavour.
 There are many tools and capabilities for everything from a light photo retouch to full-scale transformations into artistic, surreal photo art.
 But getting started can be simple if you know where to begin.
 Follow these fundamental steps first.

 1. Import images and get started.